simdjson/simdjson/doc/basics.md

 code has been tested.

 Once you have a document (`simdjson::ondemand::document`), you can navigate it with idiomatic C++ iterators, operators and casts.
-Besides the documents instances and native types (`double`, `uint64_t`, `int64_t`, `bool`), we also access Unicode (UTF-8) strings (`std::string_view`), objects (`simdjson::ondemand::object`) and arrays (`simdjson::ondemand::array`).
+Besides the document instances and native types (`double`, `uint64_t`, `int64_t`, `bool`), we also access Unicode (UTF-8) strings (`std::string_view`), objects (`simdjson::ondemand::object`) and arrays (`simdjson::ondemand::array`).
-We also have a generic type (`simdjson::ondemand::value`) which represent a potential array or object, or scalar type (`double`, `uint64_t`, `int64_t`, `bool`, `null`, string) inside an array or an object.
+We also have a generic type (`simdjson::ondemand::value`) which represents a potential array or object, or scalar type (`double`, `uint64_t`, `int64_t`, `bool`, `null`, string) inside an array or an object.
 Both generic types (`simdjson::ondemand::document` and `simdjson::ondemand::value`) have a `type()` method returning a `json_type` value describing the value (`json_type::array`, `json_type::object`, `json_type::number`, `json_type::string`, `json_type::boolean`, `json_type::null`).